slamjeron/AutoGrinder/README.md

 Auto Grinder was created to remove repetitive tasks from my life.
 I currently use a java program I built to play a game called Dark Orbit.
 When I got new computers, I set them up with Ubuntu, and for the life of me I could not get the program I had developed to work with the Linux operating system.
 To fix this I decided to develop an application specifically for Linux.

 ## Installation
-To install Auto Grinder, click <a href="https://github.com/slamjeron/linux-AutoGrinder/raw/master/autogrinder2/dist/advanstAutoGrinder.zip" download="advancedAutoGrinder">advansed auto grinder</a>, unzip the file, double click on the folder and then right click inside the folder, click Open in turminal, then type sudo ./AdvancedAutoGrinder press enter then a terminal window should open, when it dose you are free to record and play macros using the hot keys provided.
+To install Auto Grinder, click <a href="https://github.com/slamjeron/AutoGrinder/raw/master/autogrinder2/dist/AdvancedAutoGrinder.zip" download="advancedAutoGrinder">Advanced Auto Grinder</a>, unzip the file, double click on the folder and then right click inside the folder, click Open in terminal, then type sudo ./AdvancedAutoGrinder press enter then a terminal window should open, when it dose you are free to record and play macros using the hot keys provided.
 This program will only work on a Linux operating system.
 Tested most with the Ubuntu operating system. to get to the instalation file go to autogrinder2/dist/AdvancedAutoGrinder.

 ## API Reference